top of page

 Ethnobotany...

 Pridie's passions are ethnobotany, folklore and storytelling.
 "What is ethnobotany", you ask?
-The term refers to the study of how humans and plants interact, particularly the uses of native plants and the ways in which they can provide food, medicine, shelter, dyes, fibers, oils, resins, tannins, and - despite us constantly forgetting this - contribute to the air we breathe.
+The term refers to the study of how humans and plants interact, particularly the uses of native plants and the ways in which they can provide food, medicine, shelter, dyes, fibres, oils, resins, tannins, and - despite us constantly forgetting this - contribute to the air we breathe.
 Her work explores how engaging in the ancient practices of our ancestors offers us the opportunity to build stronger bonds with the natural world.

 “After nourishment, shelter and companionship, stories are the thing we need most in the world.”